Really, if you have the time or money, nothing beats heading out for a day of shopping, visiting country themed decor stores with a close friend.

 Themed shops are the way of the future.
 Truly I don’t understand why more ‘gift shop’ types don’t get this.
 Unless they’re the only shop in town, their sales dwindle every year with the flow of tourists while they scurry around trying to buy more non-descript items for just anyone to buy.
 They don’t know themselves, they don’t get ‘trends’, and they don’t know their market.

-If you’ve been wonder why your small gift store is losing income every year – therein lies the answer.
+If you’ve been wondering why your small gift store is losing income every year – therein lies the answer.

-On the other hand, the theme stores continue to pull in the numbers, continue to have full parking lots, continue to make a name for themselves.
+On the other hand, theme stores continue to pull in the numbers, continue to have full parking lots, continue to make a name for themselves.
 They ‘get’ branding and they understand their customer.
 But they ain’t cheap, by any means.
-Which is why I want to show you great ways to decorate your home, primitive country style, online for less than the price that gift shop pays for wholesaling accents.
+Which is why I want to show you great ways to decorate your home, primitive country style, online for less than the price that gift shop pays wholesale for these cheap accents.

 Not only are you going to save money on the purchase price, you’ll also save time and gas getting there – and if that’s not caring about your environment while watching your budget I don’t know what is.
 You get all the joys of having new decorations to play with, without the carbon footprint and the deflated bank account!

 Saving on Gifts and Decor by Shopping Online

 I’ve been doing this for the last eight years.
 Browsed all the online decor stores by theme, category, keywords and more and at the end of the day I always end up on eBay.
 It just fills the bill – well actually it fills the boxes, the bill is always lower than retail.